telerik/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 	* [Formatting a Table](#formatting-a-table)

 ## Using RadRichTextBox's API
+<<Comment: I suggest better SEO for this heading would be "Creating a Table Using the RadRichTextBox API">>
 ### Creating a Table Programmatically
+<<Comment: I suggest better SEO for this heading would be "Creating a Table Programmatically using the RadRichTextBox">>
 >tipTo learn more about the __Formatting API__ of the __RadRichTextBox__, read [this topic]({%slug radrichtextbox-features-formatting-api%}).